Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 1. Open your Unreal project and you will see an `Off World Live` icon above your Viewport.
 Click it and you will be taken to login.
 ![Off World Icon](./images/login.jpg)
-2. You have an option to sign in with your **Google** account or any other email.
+2. Login with the details you used sign in to the Downloads page.
 ![Off World Icon](./images/signin.jpg)
 3. Validate your login and you will be returned to Unreal.
 ![Off World Icon](./images/validated.jpg)